Skip to main content

 A complaint may be raised when the individual expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.

-The Council has several complaints procedures, there are separate ones for Schools, social care, housing and Councillors.
-All other complaints are considered under our corporate complaints policy.
-If you have used an online form or spoken to a member of staff and your issue has still not been resolved, you can make a formal complaint.
-Your complaint will be sent to the relevant service for an investigation .
+The Council has several complaints procedures, there are separate ones for Schools, social care, Council housing and Councillors.
+All other complaints are considered under our corporate complaints policy unless an exemption applies.
+Your complaint will be sent to the relevant service for an investigation.
 There are 2 stages to making a formal complaint.
 Most complaints are resolved at stage 1.

-Stage 1: When we have received your complaint, a manager from the service will investigate it.
-We aim to respond to you within 20 working days, we may need to get in touch with you if we need more information.
-If we cannot respond to you within 20 working days, we will keep you up to date with how long it will take.
+When we have received your complaint, a manager from the service will investigate it.
+We aim to respond to you within 10 working days from the complaint being acknowledged, we may need to get in touch with you if we need more information.
+If we cannot respond to you within 10 working days, we will keep you up to date with how long it will take.

 We will then send you a decision letter.
 This will tell you about what we have found and what we have done to resolve your complaint.

-Stage 2: If you are not happy with what we have done at stage 1, you can progress your complaint to stage 2.
-We aim to respond to you within 20 working days with a decision letter.
-This can be extended to 40 working days or more if the complaint is complex, if this is the case we will keep you up to date.
+If you are not happy with what we have done at stage 1, you can progress your complaint to stage 2.
+We aim to respond to you within 20 working days of the complaint being acknowledged with a decision letter.
+This can be extended by a further 20 working days or more if the complaint is complex, if this is the case we will keep you up to date.
 The letter will tell you about what we have found and what we have done to resolve your complaint.

 Providing additional information